Western Province (Solomon Islands)

 Western Province is the largest of the nine provinces of Solomon Islands.
 The area is renowned for its beautiful tropical islands, excellent diving and snorkelling, coral reefs and World War II wrecks, ecotourism lodges, and head-hunting shrines.
 The province contains many small lagoons and most of the country's tourist trade outside Honiara.
+The province had a population of 94,106 as of 2019.
+It had a land area of 7509 km2.

 History

 The Methodist Mission in the Western Province was established by Rev. John Francis Goldie in 1902.
 He dominated the mission and gained the loyalty of Solomon Islander members of his church.
 The relationship with the colonial administrators of the British Solomon Islands Protectorate were also fraught with difficulty, at this time due to Goldie's effective control over the Western Solomon Islands.
-From 1927 to 1934 Dr Edward Sayers worked at the Methodist mission where he established hospitals at Gizo, Munda and Vella Lavella, and carried out fieldwork in the treatment of malaria.
+From 1927 to 1934 Dr. Edward Sayers worked at the Methodist mission where he established hospitals at Gizo, Munda and Vella Lavella, and carried out fieldwork in the treatment of malaria.
 It is also well known as the place where a United States Navy torpedo boat commanded by John F. Kennedy was rammed and sunk by a Japanese destroyer during World War II.

 Tourism

-The provincial capital is Gizo, with a population of 7,177 (as of the 2009 Census), and the second largest town in the country.
+The provincial capital is Gizo, with a population of 4,260 as of 2019.
 There are airports at Gizo, Munda, Seghe, Viru, Ramata, Gatokae, Ringgi Cove, Barakoma and Balalai.

 The Western Province is considered the tourism mecca of the Solomon Islands, and is by far the most accommodating area, with multiple hotels and resorts, dive shops, ecotourism attractions restaurants, and boat tours.

 Munda, the largest town on New Georgia island, has a landing strip built during World War II by the US and is listed as an emergency landing runway, capable of handling even jumbo jets.

 The diving in the Western Province is pristine as tourists tend to visit nearby Fiji for diving rather than visiting the less developed Solomon Islands.
 Malaria is also a concern in the Solomons, which keeps many tourists away.
 The result is spectacular dive conditions with untouched coral reefs.
 Munda, Uepi, and Gizo are considered some of the Western Province's best dive locations.
 The region supports some of the highest coral and fish diversity in the world.

 The Western Province and nearby Choiseul Province were significantly affected by 2007 Solomon Islands earthquake, an 8.1 magnitude earthquake that struck on April 2, 2007 and an associated tsunami.
 It caused 100+ significant (in excess of magnitude 4.0) aftershocks.
 The official death toll was 52 with several thousand persons displaced, most of the displaced are expected to be living in temporary shelters for a minimum of between six and nine months.
 The island of Ranongga to the west of Gizo was uplifted by around 2.5 – 3 metres resulting in the death of its fringing reef and also opening massive fissures in the island itself.
 Reefs around Munda and Uepi were largely unaffected by the tsunami and earthquake.